aprilJade/april-paint/README.md

 ```
 git clone https://github.com/aprilJade/april-paint.git
 ```
-2. Install typescript module if not installed typescript as global
+2. Install typescript module if not installed typescript as global in your device
 ```
 cd april-paint
 npm install typescript